ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Develop the logic
 =================

-Connect each button to a function that contains the logic.
+Connect each button to a function that contains the logic:

 .. code-block:: python
     :emphasize-lines: 5,14